bastiscode/spell_check/README.rst

     make run_docker_cpu

 You can also pass additional Docker arguments to the make commands by specifying ``DOCKER_ARGS``.
-For example, to mount an additional directory inside the container you can execute ``make DOCKER_ARGS=" -v /path/to/outside/directory:/path/to/container/directory" run_docker_gpu`` (notice the leading whitespace!).
+For example, to mount an additional directory inside the container use ``make DOCKER_ARGS=" -v /path/to/outside/directory:/path/to/container/directory" run_docker_gpu`` (notice the leading whitespace!).